Some Insights and Ways to Develop Effective Teams

 When Do Teams Need Team Building?

-So, practically speaking, and as a general rule of thumb, informal team building (e.g., team dinners, socials, etc.) should be occurring every month or two, while formal team building should be occurring monthly, quarterly, or bi-annually depending upon the stage of the team’s development and the development goals.
+So, practically speaking, and as a general rule of thumb, informal building (e.g., team dinners, socials, etc.) should be occurring every month or two, while formal building should be occurring monthly, quarterly, or bi-annually depending upon the stage of the team’s development and the development goals.

 Throughout the Stages of Group Development

 In the storming stage, team members realize that their team may not live up to their early expectations, and problems and feelings of frustration begin to emerge.
 Team members are actively trying to figure out how the team will respond to differences and conflicts, and arguments may occur.
 The most important goal in this stage is for the team to re-establish and clarify their objectives, roles, and tasks, and to develop the skills they need to manage the issues at hand, whether it’s conflict management or communication.
-Team building during this stage will need to specifically emphasize skill development and will likely require an external facilitator that is not directly involved in the conflicts of the team.
+During this stage you will need to specifically emphasize skill development and will likely require an external facilitator that is not directly involved in the conflicts of the team.

 When teams successfully navigate the storming stage, they’ll enter into the norming stage.
 Norms and expectations have been better adapted to the team’s unique situation, and members become more comfortable with sharing their “real” thoughts and ideas.
 If navigated successfully, it is within this stage that psychological safety emerges, and communication becomes more open.
-Now that team members have become more comfortable with one another, team building should emphasize the development of self-awareness, encouraging team members to further iron out any kinks in their team’s performance.
+Now that team members have become more comfortable with one another, you should emphasize the development of self-awareness, encouraging team members to further iron out any kinks in their team’s performance.

 Where Can Team Building Take Place?

-While most people think of corporate team building as taking place in the office, the truth is that team building can take place just about anywhere.
+While most people think of corporate team building as taking place in the office, the truth is that it can take place just about anywhere.
 In our more than two decades of working with clients from various sectors, we’ve facilitated our programs both indoors and outdoors, from Europe to South America, from parks to recreation centres, and from offices to warehouses.

 In-House or Off-Site?

-Team building programs run off-site are often delivered as part of larger events in hotels or conference centres.
-We deliver many of our team building events at Summit during larger off-site meetings, and have found them to be hugely impactful for our clients.
+Programs run off-site are often delivered as part of larger events in hotels or conference centres.
+We deliver many of our events at Summit during larger off-site meetings, and have found them to be hugely impactful for our clients.
 While they are more expensive and require more logistical planning, they are likely to produce greater value and allow you more access to professional services (e.g., setup, A/V).
 Also, it’s always beneficial to get teams out of their regular environment, as this gives them a chance to connect on a more personal level and work together in a different context.
 As companies across North America know, offsite events can provide a significant boost to the company’s morale and productivity that can often last as long as several months, and team building programs can take these offsites to a whole other level.

 Consider the Provider

-When you’re looking to run a team building event at a hotel or conference centre, however, it’s important that you consider a provider that has the experience to know how to work well with the venue to deliver an outstanding program.
+When you’re looking to run a an event at a hotel or conference centre, however, it’s important that you consider a provider that has the experience to know how to work well with the venue to deliver an outstanding program.
 Companies that have sufficient credibility and experience know what issues to anticipate and mitigate when preparing for an event at various venues, which then allows you to trust that they would be able to deliver the experience to your team without issue or disappointment.

 Some companies may even have long-standing partnerships with your venue of choice.
 Choosing to work with those providers will undeniably save you a lot of stress, making your event planning process significantly more streamlined and efficient.
 Companies that are familiar with your venue will also know how to take full advantage of its facility, and would be able to recommend options that are best suited to what’s available.